BryanBH/BryanBH/README.md

 - 🤟🏼 Bilingual 🇨🇴 🇺🇸

 ## 📈 Current Activities
-- Open for Hire!
-- 🧑🏻‍💻 Currently learning TypeScript.
+- 🧑🏻‍💻 Currently learning TypeScript & Angular!
 - 🙏🏼 Hoping one day to learn a third language!